gobootler/beer-browser/README.md

 ##### 1. Sort alphabetically (ascending + descending) by beer name.
 The API returns up to 50 results per page, so have your screen do the same, with a “load more results” button at the bottom that will request the next page of results and then slot them in under existing ones, without any kind of page reload. (https://www.brewerydb.com/developers/docs/endpoint/beer-index)

-##### 2. Each beer entry will have a “favorite” button beside it, which will toggle whether or not that beer is a part of the user's list of favorite beers, STORED IN THE REDUX STATE.
+##### 2. Each beer will have “favorite” button beside it:
+which will toggle whether or not that beer is a part of the user's list of favorite beers, STORED IN THE REDUX STATE.

 ### Favorites Page
 #### The favorites page will show a list of the beer names that the user has favorited.